skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 Rescale2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:class:`Rescale2` thermostat rescales the velocities when the difference between the current temperature at a specific time step and the target temperature is beyond a specified thereshold.
+:class:`Rescale2` thermostat rescales the velocities when the difference between the current temperature at a specific time step and the target temperature is beyond a specified threshold.
 The target temperature and the temperature difference threshold can be specified.

 +------------------+----------------------------------------------------+-----------+